va6996/notes-2021/README.md

   notes for the topics discussed on April 20th, you would create `apr20/ap191.md`.
 Add your notes using standard [Github markdown](https://guides.github.com/features/mastering-markdown/) to this file.
 You should make appropriate use of formatting and images.
+We strongly recommend using `template.md` as a starting point for this file.
 * Once ready, commit and push to your forked copy, and then [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) back to this repository.